adkelley/javascript-to-purescript/README.md

 ### Install PureScript and its supporting actors
 In earlier versions of this tutorial, I recommended you use [Bower](https://bower.io) as your package manager.
 In fact, this is recommendation given in [Getting Started with PureScript](http://www.purescript.org/learn/getting-started/).
 Bower is useful, thanks to its flat dependency graph, and easy to use.
 However, its inability to restrict libraries that work with a specific compiler version of PureScript can cause problems for beginners.
 Especially during the early stages of a release of the compiler when libraries, tooling, and documentation are still catching up.

  Instead, I recommend you use PureScript's own `Psc-Package` manager.
 The installation and usage are just as simple using Bower, so I see no good reason to use Bower anymore.
 Assuming you already have npm running on your machine, here's how to install PureScript, Pulp, and Psc-Package.
-As of this writing, I recommend you use the 0.11.7 version of the compiler.
+As of this writing, I recommend you use the 0.12.0 version of the compiler.
+Before executing the following command, be sure you have the latest [npm](https://www.npmjs.com/) package manager and [node](https://nodejs.org/en/) installed.
 ```
-npm i -g purescript@0.11.7 pulp psc-package
+npm i -g purescript@0.12.0 pulp psc-package bower rimraf
 ```
 You can check that these work by trying some commands:
 ```
 pulp --version
+bower --version
 psc-package
 ```